-Programs must use the common application/eligibility screening tool developed by the Ohio Department of Education and the Ohio Department of Job and Family Services.
-The tool must be maintained by the program and available for review by the department.

-All Early Childhood Education grantees are required to complete the JFS 01121 Early Childhood Education Eligibility Screening Tool in its entirety for Early Childhood Education funded children.

-Programs must provide the form to families interested in enrolling their child in Early Childhood Education.
+- Programs must use the common application/eligibility screening tool developed by the Ohio Department of Education and the Ohio Department of Job and Family Services.
+Programs must maintain the tool and make available for review by the department upon request.
+All Early Childhood Education grantees are required to complete the JFS 01121 Early Childhood Education Eligibility Screening Tool in its entirety for Early Childhood Education funded children. - Programs must provide the form to families interested in enrolling their child in the Early Childhood Education Grant.
 The family must complete and return all pages of the form.
 The program must keep a copy of the form on file at the program.
-Do not submit the form to the Ohio Department of Education unless requested.

-If the family is not currently receiving publicly funded child (PFCC), and is interested in applying, provide the family with a copy of the completed JFS 01121 form.
-Also provide the family with a copy of the JFS 01122 Publicly Funded Child Care Supplemental Application and direct them to submit required documentation to the county department of job and family services.
+Do not submit the form to the Ohio Department of Education unless requested. - If the family is not currently receiving publicly funded child (PFCC), and is interested in applying, provide the family with a copy of the completed JFS 01121 form.
+Also provide the family with a copy of the JFS 01122 Publicly Funded Child Care Supplemental Application and direct them to submit required documentation to the county department of job and family services. - Some children attend the program at no cost to the family (regardless of family income level).
+It is not necessary for the families of these children to provide income information on page 3 of the JFS 01121; they must complete the remaining information on the JFS 01121 - Children with Individualized Education Programs (IEP) (retain copy of front page) - Children with a case plan or family service plan as defined in ORC 2151.412 (retain court order) - Children placed in Kinship Care as documented through Kinship Permanency Incentive Program payments (retain payment documentation) - If a family is currently receiving publicly funded childcare and the program has a notification of eligibility letter that indicates the family co-payment is \$0 (retain copy of the \$0 co-payment notification of eligibility letter) - For the purposes of determining family income and family size, family is defined as: - All parents/legal guardians of the child residing in the home and all minor children of the parent/legal guardian who are residing in the home; - A stepparent residing in the home, and all the minor children who reside in the home; - The grandparents of the child residing in the home, only if the parent of the child is a minor and is residing in the home and is not participating in the LEAP program; - Unmarried parents of a common child who reside in the same home and all the minor children who live with them; and

+• A foster parent and all the minor children who reside in the home